Australian Lottery Prize Homes 2026: Complete Legal Guide & Active Draws

 How much do tickets cost and can I buy multiple tickets?

-Ticket prices vary by draw, ranging from $40 to $100 per ticket.
-Many operators offer discounted books (10, 25, or 50 tickets).
-Most draws allow you to purchase up to 100 tickets per person, though some allow unlimited purchases.
-Check the specific draw's terms on the entry page for ticket price and purchase limits.
+Most draws let you buy up to 100 tickets per person.
+Some allow unlimited purchases.
+Check the draw's terms for ticket price and limits.

 Can I buy tickets online and are they available to all Australians?